 • Is there a metallic smell along with other signs of spoilage?

-See also How to cook grouper fish
+See also How long to cook steak bites in crock pot

 If you answered “yes” to any of these questions, it is recommended to discard the cooked steak to avoid the risk of foodborne illness.